-Business Brain is a think tank we’ve been running for the past three years where we discuss and explore topics on leadership, diversity, performance and neuroscience.
+Business brain is a think tank where we explore topics of relevance in today’s business world including leadership, diversity, performance and neuroscience

 In late 2019, Google announced that it had demonstrated quantum supremacy in a paper published in Nature magazine.
 Google managed to do a computation that took 300 seconds on their quantum computer – the same computation would take 10,000 years on the most powerful supercomputer today.

 The press reported that this was a major milestone in quantum computing and would ultimately impact many different aspects of life, from medicine to finance, internet security to artificial intelligence, and even climate change.

 Public and the private sector organisations have started to pump money into quantum computing research, with the US and the EU both announcing billion dollar and billion euro funding in the last 18 months.
 China is reportedly planning a US$10-billion funding, while Japan, Israel, Australia and Singapore all have their own initiatives.

 In order to help shed some light on this topic, Augustine Syn*, Senior VP for Europe for a Singapore-based engineering company gave a talk at our Business Brain breakfast roundtable in London.

 He explained how quantum computers derive their computing power from the “superposition” and “entanglement” of tiny atoms and electrons, two very strange yet fundamental concepts at the heart of Schrodinger’s Cat paradox and Einstein’s uneasiness about “spooky action at a distance”.

 With such power, come both threats and opportunities.
 While Shor’s quantum-based algorithm can be used to crack today’s internet encryption systems, new powerful quantum-based simulation and optimisation algorithms will revolutionise drug discovery, industrial chemical processes, logistics planning, financial asset management, etc. The following is an excerpt of the presentation which we hope will shed some light on this exciting new field.